You want to know how to stretch natural hair after washing?

 Check out this African threading tutorial from From A to 4Z...

-Here's a way that stretches your curls but doesn't cause the back to lose too much definition.
+Here's a way that stretches your curls but doesn't cause the back to lose too much definition, even on coarse hair.

 This also works if you have shorter layers of natural hair in the back or shorter hair overall.

 This natural hair stretching method requires you to pool your hair into two pineapples. you can secure them with satin scrunchies and instead of just pulling all your hair into the sections at once, You should pull one small section at a time.

 Check out this tutorial from ShekinahShazaam...

 One really chic way to stretch out natural hair after washing is to install Bantu knots.

 You just two-strand twist a section of hair and then take that same twist and wrap it around itself.

 You can do this after washing because it works on wet or dry hair.